Kesalek34/VoltrixCore-techblog/README.md

 ## 🚀 About the Project
 VoltrixCore TechBlog is built to:
 - Share technical knowledge in a clear and practical way
-- Cover topics such as **JavaScript, React, Python, Cloud, and DevOps**
+- Cover topics such as AI,Top Side hustles in the tech industry and many more
-- Provide project-based learning resources
 - Inspire developers with articles on modern trends in technology

 ## 📂 Project Structure